thma/clean-architecture-with-functions/README.md

-# clean-architecture-with-functions
+# Clean Architecture with functions only

-## Design challenges in seemingly simple programs
+## Interesting design challenges in seemingly simple programs

 The other day I was writing a Haskell program with quite a limited scope: